-This two-part exam emphasizes the medical concepts and principles necessary for making appropriate medical diagnoses.
+COMLEX-USA Level 2-CE emphasizes the medical concepts and principles necessary for providing osteopathic medical care to patients.

-COMLEX Level 2 is typically completed during the third or fourth year of medical school.
-It’s a two-part exam composed of the following:
+It is typically completed during the third or fourth year of medical school and:

 You can prepare for COMLEX-USA Level 2-CE using self-assessment tools such as COMSAE or WelCOM or through practice exams.
 Learn more on the NBOME website.

 The NBOME’s Road to DO Licensure is also designed to help you prepare for COMLEX-USA and to hear directly from others who have taken the test previously.

 The two parts of the Level 2 exam can be taken in any order, but both must be completed before you can take Level 3.
 Here’s how to prepare for COMLEX 2: